songyang-dev/UML-hand-class-diagrams/README.md

 ## Testing, quality assurance
 Conveniently, the accompanying data set serves also as a test suite for the tokenizer.
 The `test.sh` comprehensively runs the tokenizer over the entire data set and checks whether it is working properly.

 Tests include grammar, spacing out YUML and semantics.
 The latter makes running the tests take at least 10 minutes and requires Internet connection, since it is using `yuml`.
+As such, semantic testing is in a separate script called `test-semantics.sh`.
+You must run `test.sh` successfully before doing semantic testing.

 # Known bugs
 ## Class with an interface